Sagaa: Soundtrack

-Release
+Reception

-The Times of India gave the film two out of five stars and wrote that "Sagaa is a classic example of bad writing ruining a premise that has promise".
-News Indian express gave the film 2 out of 5 writing "While, it is impressive that he doesn't pull back any punches because his actors play boys, and not men, they are hence burdened with pointless romantic numbers, sacrificial side-kicks, too many slow-motion shots, hollow punch dialogues, and inconsequential heroines."
+A critic from The Times of India gave the film two out of five stars and wrote that "Sagaa is a classic example of bad writing ruining a premise that has promise".
+A critic from The New Indian Express gave the film 2 out of 5 writing "While, it is impressive that he doesn't pull back any punches because his actors play boys, and not men, they are hence burdened with pointless romantic numbers, sacrificial side-kicks, too many slow-motion shots, hollow punch dialogues, and inconsequential heroines."